com-480-data-visualization/com-480-project-soleckbis/README.md

 Description of the files:

--*Video.mp4*: the 2 min movie explaining the project
+-*Video.mp4*: 2 min movie explaining the project

--*Process_book.pdf*: the document explaining in details our realization
+-*Process_book.pdf*: document explaining in details our realization

 -*index.html* is the main html page

 -*css* folder: contains a .css style for the background (*background.css*), another .css for the style of the plots (*plot.css*), and an uploaded file for the style of the buttons (*bootsrap.css*)

--*fonts* folder: contains the files for the different fonts
+-*fonts* folder: contains files for different fonts

--*data* folder: the different .csv files
+-*data* folder: a part of the original dataset and other .csv files used to distplay data

--*json* folder: the topojson for the maps
+-*json* folder: topojsons for the maps

--*lib* folder: commonly used lib like d3j but also one called spearson.js for calculating the correlations
+-*lib* folder: commonly used lib like d3.js but also one called spearson.js for calculating the correlations

--*PNG* folder: few icons
+-*PNG* folder: a few icons for the first part

--*js* folder: all javascript files for the different plots, *concentration.js* and *circle.js* for part 1, *density.js* for part 2 and *weather_1.js* and *weather_2.js* for part 3
+-*js* folder: all javascript files for the plots, *concentration.js* and *circle.js* for part 1, *density.js* for part 2 and *weather_1.js* and *weather_2.js* for part 3

 -*graph* folder: few images for milestone 1